MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Extensive Study

 \subsection{Model Agnosticism}

-To verify the model agnosticism of MolReFlect, we also conduct experiments on a different student LLM, Llama-3-8B-Instruct.
+To verify the model agnosticism of MolReFlect, we conduct experiments on a different student LLM, Llama-3-8B-Instruct.
 We also remove the context examples and fine-grained alignments for ablation purposes.
 The results are shown in Table \ref{tab:m2c_llama3} and \ref{tab:c2m_llama3}.
-We could observe similar patterns in Llama-3-8B-Instruct compared to Mistral-7B: MolReFlect still achieves the best performance, and when removing context examples and fine-grained alignments, the performance all drops.
-Meanwhile, MolReFlect also empowers Llama-3-8B-Instruct to achieve SOTA performance on the ChEBI-20 dataset, further demonstrating the model agnosticism of our method.
+We could observe similar trends in Llama-3-8B-Instruct compared to Mistral-7B: MolReFlect still achieves the best performance, and when removing context examples and fine-grained alignments, the performance all drops.
+Meanwhile, MolReFlect also empowers Llama-3-8B-Instruct to achieve SOTA performance on the ChEBI-20 dataset, demonstrating the model agnosticism of MolReFlect.